State of the economy: Incomplete and consumption-driven recovery

 Peter Brezinschek is acting as Chief Analyst in Raiffeisen Banking Group since 1985.
 From 1999 to 2020 he was Global Head of Raiffeisen Research.
 In 1992 he founded the CEE analysis activity in Austria and locally in Central & Eastern European units.
 Since 2002 he has bundled all economic and financial analysis of the Raiffeisen Banking Group under the brand name “Raiffeisen Research”.
 He has worked as a co-author on several specialist books and regularly gives public lectures on economics and financial market topics.
 Active as an expert in the Austrian Fiscal Council for 20 years.
 The principal interests are ordo-liberalism & economic policy in the context of climate change, the business cycle development as well as monetary & fiscal policy.
 In his private life he likes to do all kinds of sports to enjoy nature and stay fit.
 Personal passion is financing tree planting in the City of Vienna.

-Gunter Deuber is heading the Economics and Financial Analysis division at Raiffeisen Bank International (RBI) since 1 January 2021.
-Since the early 2000s, he has been analysing economies and market topics with a focus on (Eastern) Europe for RBI in Vienna, but also in the international (investment) banking context in Frankfurt.
+Gunter Deuber is heading the Economics and Financial Analysis division (Raiffeisen Research) at Raiffeisen Bank International (RBI) since 1 January 2021.
+Since 2011, Gunter Deuber has held leading positions in RBI's Economic and CEE Research and has continuously expanded the cooperation with his research colleagues in RBI’s subsidiary banks in CEE.
+Since the early 2000s, he has been analysing economies, banking sectors and market topics with a focus on CEE and EU/euro area topics for RBI in Vienna, but also in the international (investment) banking context in Frankfurt.
+He regularly presents the views of Raiffeisen Research and his research team at meetings with investors and clients.
+He is a well sought-after speaker at landmark events in the finance and banking industry and a guest lecturer at several universities/teaching institutions.
 In 2019, he was nominated for the US State Department's IVLP (International Visitor Leadership Program).
 Gunter has published several edited volumes on Euro/EU crisis issues and published various articles in professional journals and industry magazines.
-He is a well sought-after speaker at landmark events in the finance and banking industry in Eastern Europe and a guest lecturer at several universities/teaching institutions.
 Outside the office, Gunter enjoys travelling with his family and long-distance running.